mvolkmann/blog/src/python/seaborn.md

 where the x-axis is `model_year` and the y-axis is `mpg`.
 The color of each point is based its `cylinders` value.
 Each regression line shows the change in `mpg` for a given `cylinders` value.
-This shows that `mpg` has improved more rapidly for 4 cylinder cars than for cars with more cylinders.

 ```python
 cylinders = [4, 6, 8] # not interested in 3 or 5 cylinder cars